trusona/trusona-mobile-sdk-android/README.md

     @Nullable
     @Override
     public Integer acceptRejectLayoutId() {
-        // todo: update this method to return the id of the layout that will be used to prompt users
+        // Update this method to return the id of the layout that will be used to prompt users
         // to accept or reject trusonafications.
 Alternatively, return null to use the default OS
         // alert dialog.
         return null;